wp-plugins/backwpup/readme.txt

 == Changelog ==
 = 2.0.5 =
-* no more sessions needed
+* No more sessions needed
-* respect open_basdir for temp dir
+* Respect open_basdir for temp folder
-* dropbox changes fo better uploads but needs meny memory
+* Dropbox changes, better uploads, but needs many memory
 * Added Multiseite support (only for Network Admin)
-* uses now ‘WP_TEMP_DIR’ for getting temp folder
+* Uses now ‘WP_TEMP_DIR’ for getting temp folder
 * Updated AWS lib to 1.3.6
-* job runs now in UTC time.
-Time outputs will convertet.
+* Job runs now in UTC time.
+Time outputs will convert.
+* Many languge strings changed for better translation
+* Fixed double job run in same time
+* Removed cache prevention for cron to resolve problems with W3 Total Cache

 = 2.0.3 =
 * Reimplemt deletion of backups in a folder